Monet, extended trips

 Montgeron:

-In 1876 Monet was invited to stay at the Château de Rottembourg, the estate of Alice and Ernest Hoschedé in Montgeron.
+In 1876 Claude Monet was invited to stay at the Château de Rottembourg, the estate of Alice and Ernest Hoschedé in Montgeron.

 Monet would spent a long period here, at least from September up to November (R22I,p123-125).